Cupper cathodes

 -

-Packaging: Bundles of ~1–2 tons, strapped and ready for container or bulk shipment
+Packaging: Bundles of about 1–2 tons, strapped with steel bands, suitable for container or bulk shipment

 Applications

-Thanks to their high conductivity and purity, copper cathodes are essential for:
+Thanks to its high conductivity and high purity, copper cathodes are widely used in:

 -